 The difference between the present day and Benitez's final moments are staggering.

-Real are now one point behind league leaders Barcelona going into
+Real are now one point behind league leaders Barcelona going into their final against Deportivo La Coruna and have a second Champions League final in three seasons to look forward to.

 Quite a few factors can point to this remarkable turnaround but none more so than the players themselves.